StormStreaming/stormlibrary-js/README.md

                     ssl: false                           // whenever SSL connection should be used or not }
             ],
-            sourceList: [
-                {
-                    protocol: "storm",                   // either "storm" (stream was published to the server), or "rtmp".
-RTMP (external source)
-                    streamKey: "test",                   // streamKey
+            streamKey: "test"                             // streamkey
-                },
-            ]
         },
         settings: {
             autoStart: true,                              // if set to true, video will start playing automatically, but will be muted too
             video: {
                 containerID: "videoHolder",               // name of the HTML container
                 aspectRatio: "16:9",                      // <video> element will scale to provided aspect-ratio.
 This parameter is optional and will overwrite "height" parameter as "width" will only be used for calculations
                 width: "100%",                            // <video> element width, can be either "px" or "%" (string), as (number) will always be "px" value.
 For % it'll auto-scale to parent container, },